QuadSpinner/GeoGlyph-Docs/docs/Welcome-to-GeoGlyph.md

 ## Getting Started
 - [Installation](Getting-Started--Installation): Learn about the installation process.
 - [Getting Around](Getting-Started--Getting-Around): Take a tour of the new tools and interfaces.
 - [GeoGlyph Terrain Engine](Getting-Started--GeoGlyph-Terrain-Engine): Understand the new engine that powers GeoGlyph 2.

-If you have purchased GeoGlyph 2, see the [Licensing page](Getting-Started--License-Management) to learn how to authorize your copy.